-During Salone, Milan Design Week, all the Palazzo’s open and there is creative cultural overload, but off the design week trail.
-Pirelli Hangar Bicocca
+During Salone, Milan Design Week, all the Palazzo’s open and there is creative cultural overload.

-is a must see the scale of the old airport hangar is incredible along with the art it showcases throughout the year.
-Villa Necchi Campiglio
+Pirelli Hangar Bicocca is a must see.
+The scale of the old airport hangar is incredible along with the art it showcases throughout the year.

 Anything visitors should avoid or be wary of when visiting?

-If you are there for design week then be prepared, the crowds are swarming, attendance for design week was up 180% this year, so you need to make restaurant bookings months in advance, along with accommodation.
-Don’t even think about bringing a pair of heels, and vitamin b / Armour Force is your best friend as you are on your feet from the morning until the early morning the following day.
+If you are there for Design Week then be prepared, the crowds are swarming - attendance for design week was up 180% this year, so you need to make restaurant bookings months in advance, along with accommodation.
+Don’t even think about bringing a pair of heels.

 Most useful phrase to learn (if overseas)?